Angry Birds Blast: Reception

 Macworld felt that Angry Birds Blast was a "decent game" that "thankfully offers a better attempt at adapting the mobile brand for a color-matching puzzle approach" than other spin-off entries in the Angry Birds franchise, but that the game itself was "uninspiring" due to its similar format to other freemium mobile puzzle games, such as Candy Crush Saga among others.
 Phone Arena felt that the game was enjoyable and noted that the game was tricky even when in-app purchases were used, but that it was merely a "generic balloon popping game" with Angry Birds theming.

-Follow-up games
+Successors

-Blast! later spawned a sequel, Angry Birds Blast Island, that was developed by MYBO Games and soft-launched in select countries in 2018.
-While the sequel has yet to receive a global release date, a spin-off, Angry Birds Dream Blast, was released in November that year, featuring younger versions of Red, Chuck and Bomb, as they would appear in the world of The Angry Birds Movie.
+Blast! later spawned a sequel, Angry Birds Blast Island, that was developed by MYBO and soft-launched in select countries in early 2018, before being shut down in June 2019.
+A spin-off, Angry Birds Dream Blast, was released in November 2018, featuring younger versions of Red, Chuck and Bomb, as they would appear in the world of The Angry Birds Movie.
 Dream features gameplay different from its predecessors by utilizing ball physics.